 - Pine nuts (optional) - these are totally optional, but amp up the flavors and texture.
 They're buttery and even more nutty than cashews.

-To make this vegan pesto pasta with vegetables, we have to add some!
-This is another great opportunity to use what you have.
+While the veggies are totally optional, this is another great opportunity to use what you have on hand.
 Here are some of my faves:

-- Baby tomatoes - during summer tomato season, roast some baby tomatoes in the oven at 450 F for 10-ish minutes with a pinch of salt and olive oil.
+- Baby tomatoes - during summer tomato season, roast some baby tomatoes in the oven at 400 F for 10-ish minutes with a pinch of salt and drizzle of olive oil.
 There are few things better than a sweet roasted tomato.

-- Carrot rounds - roast these with your tomatoes if you have 'em.
+- Sliced carrots - roast these with your tomatoes.
 They'll take a little longer, so don't mix in with the tomatoes, so you can remove each veggie more easily.

 - Peas - these are the simplest ingredient to add.
 I always have frozen peas in my freezer.
 Add to your pasta pot when you have ~2 minutes left, or warm in the microwave according to package instructions.